PaulinaMoreno/Interview-Practice_Udacity/README.md

 ## Question 6
 #### If you were to start your full-stack developer position today, what would be your goals a year from now?

-One year from now, I will have learned and created React web applications, and for that I have to improve my javascript skills
+One year from now, I will have learned and created React web applications, and for that I have to improve my javascript skills and learn other libraries that complete React like for example, Redux or Relay.